 Big data in marketing

 Big data is a tool, a source that allows business intelligence algorithms to do their job.
 Nonetheless, it’s business intelligence that combines and analyzes big data and helps your company to turn it into useful knowledge.
-How is business intelligence beneficial for marketing?
+How beneficial is business intelligence in marketing?